-You might already know that ROS topics operate in “obey the last command” mode.
+You might already know that ROS topics operate in “obey the last command” mode when working with robots in Gazebo simulations.
 In other words, the robot continues to execute the last message published to a given topic, even after you stop publishing the message.

 What this means, for example, is that if you publish a Twist message to move your robot and then shut down the ROS system, the robot continues moving.
 But this is not always desirable, so how do you ensure the robot stops when the ROS system is stopped?